Lesson plan

 Procedure

-Living things in this starter are yeast and bacteria.
+Living things in the starter are yeast and a Lactobacillus bacteria.

 (There are some kinds of yeast and bacteria that make you sick, but there are plenty that are helpful to us, and these ones are helpful yeast and bacteria).

-The yeast and bacteria in here live well together, and stop other yeasts or bacteria from growing.
+The yeast and bacteria in here live well together, and the bacteria makes acid which stops other yeasts or bacteria from growing.
+So the starters can be kept for a long time.

 Activity to determine the role of the yeast in the starter mixture.